H.R. 6552: Bank-Fintech Partnership Enhancement Act

 Why it matters

 H.R.
 6552 is a study bill, not a rewrite of banking law.
-It orders the Federal Reserve, the Office of the Comptroller of the Currency, and the FDIC to jointly examine how bank-fintech partnerships are affecting the banking system.
-It also requires the National Credit Union Administration to do the same for credit unions.
-The focus is broad: competition, innovation, consumer protection, and whether these partnerships help smaller institutions grow or new ones get off the ground.
+It tells three federal regulators — the Federal Reserve, the Office of the Comptroller of the Currency, and the FDIC — to jointly examine how partnerships between banks and fintech companies are affecting the financial system.
+A separate section assigns the National Credit Union Administration the same task for credit unions.

 1

-The Federal Reserve, OCC, and FDIC must study how partnerships between banks and fintech companies affect the banking sector, including competition, innovation, consumer protection, and access to financial services.
+The Federal Reserve, the OCC, and the FDIC must jointly study how partnerships between banks and fintech companies affect the banking sector, competition, innovation, consumer protection, and access to financial products.

 2